db0/Android-Netrunner-OCTGN/README.md

 ### 1.0.0

 Cloned from Netrunner-OCTGN 3.0.0.
 Starting port.
+Basic functionality and automation there.
+Made the basic changes to make the game work
+Added special fonts which include the symbols of ANR as unicode Added new board provided by [squizm](http://boardgamegeek.com/user/squizm) Added autoplacement function to work with the new board